morteza-fsh/tv-backlight/README.md

 **ColorExtractor** - Dominant color calculation
 - Extracts average colors from curved regions
 - OpenMP parallelization for performance
+- ARM NEON SIMD acceleration (processes 16 pixels at a time)
 - Converts BGR to RGB for HyperHDR
+- Automatic fallback to scalar code on non-ARM platforms

 ### Communication Modules